skiselev/8088_bios/README.md

 * Version 1.0.0
   * Add support for Book8088
+  * Use PIT for delays on XT-compatible systems
   * Implement several fixes for IBM XT
   * Update XT-IDE Extension BIOS to r625
   * Use CMake and build ROM images for all supported machines and configurations